What is a Debt Relief Order (DRO) and how do they work?

 • Income tax and National Insurance contributions

-If you have one or more of these debts being managed by Lowell and you have concerns about being able to repay them, get in touch and we’ll do all that we can to help and support you.
+If you have one or more of these debts being managed by Lowell and you have concerns about being able to repay them, please get in touch so we can do all that we can to help and support you.
 We may be able to pause your payments and give you breathing space.

 What debts can't be included in a Debt Relief Order?